arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/applicative/README.md

 ### Apply

-A closely related type class is Apply which is identical to Applicative, modulo the pure method.
+A closely related type class is Apply which is identical to Applicative, modulo the ``just`` method.
 Indeed Applicative is a subclass of Apply with the addition of this method.

 ```kotlin:ank
 import arrow.typeclasses.Functor